-“Well, for the love of Jesus H. Christ…” The pressure of the current on 300 feet of tubular nylon and been too much for my ‘anchor.’
-It slipped through the rock pile and down river.
+“Well, for the love of Jesus H. Christ…” The pressure of the current on 300 feet of tubular nylon had been too much for my ‘anchor.’
+It slipped through the rock pile and downriver.
 I was a horse’s ass; a flying horse’s ass!

 Then it happened.

-The rabbits were replaced by Bobs fierce eyes drilling holes in my face, as he held me up with his bear traps by my collar and shook me like a colicky baby.
+The rabbits were replaced by Bob’s fierce eyes drilling holes in my face, as he held me up with his bear traps by my collar and shook me like a colicky baby.
 “I’ll take this, Geo…” as he coaxed the camera bag still clenched in my teeth.
-It is likely thanks to slipping into hypothermia that saved the mission, for it allowed my shivering to subside, and helped me keep my yap shut.
+It is likely thanks to my slipping into hypothermia that the mission was saved, because it allowed my shivering to subside, and helped me keep my yap shut.

-Bob had seen me sink under the water and pulled for all his worth.
+Bob had seen me sink under the water and pulled for all he’s worth.
 He later confided how he felt me slamming and bouncing off of rocks and logs and such that lined the bottom of the river.
-It was a detail I have no recollection of, yet it haunts me still, despite the time passed by.
+It was a detail I have no recollection of, yet it haunts me still, despite the time that has passed by.

-Bob hiked up to our Rover, and returned wrapped in an Army wool blanket, OD in color, one each.
+Bob hiked up to our Rover and returned wrapped in an Army wool blanket, OD in color, one for each of us.
 He had two more that he wrapped around me.

 “This is going to suck but we need to go to the Rover right away.
 There is heat there that you need real bad right now.
 Just stick out these last few minutes to climb up.”
 It was a painful event, Bob more carrying me than me actually propelling my chilly self.
 I understood his strength as he lifted me with one arm, and toted the safety line spool with the other.

 “Still cold Geo?”
 Bob struggled through his apprehension to make conversation.
-We both understood that I should stay awake at all cost.
-Some jocularity would do him some good, I thought, just needed to say something:
+We both understood that I should stay awake at all costs.
+Some jocularity would do him some good, I thought, I just needed to say something:

 (shivering) “Cold???
 My Johnson has retreated so far up into my body, that it’s actually now my tongue.”

 “Want to stop for a hot cafe, Geo?”
 Bob kidded as we drove back.
-I reached to the floor with great effort behind the driver’s seat and produced a thermos of hot Joe.
+With great effort, I reached to the floor of the Rover behind the driver’s seat and produced a thermos of hot Joe.
 All I knew was how bad I wished I had it last time.
 I winked and poured.
 Bob had to help me.